nassan/nodesidetest/README.md

 * 'models' folder contains the MongooseJS models, each model resides in its own file

 * 'public' folder contains the app's static files, in this case an html page containing the form for the test

+* the form can be reached in the browser at '/defaultform'